akveo/react-native-ui-kitten/docs/src/articles/guides/icon-packages.md

 ## 3rd party Icon packages

-If you're not interested in using [Eva Icons](guides/icon-packages#eva-icons), learn how to integrate UI Kitten with other icon packages with a simple 3 steps.
+If you're not interested in using Eva Icon, learn how to integrate UI Kitten with other icon packages with a simple 3 steps.

 ### Installation